chandrareddyp/assignment/README.md

 # assignment
-This java program accets three input parameters,
+This java program accepts three input parameters,

 1.Playlist file in JSON format, which has list of users, playlist and songs.
 Each playlist is create for a user with set of songs.
 See the sample playlist.json file here - https://github.com/chandrareddyp/assignment/blob/master/properties/playlist.json
 2.changes.json file, which has "update_playlist" to update the existing play list in playlist.json, and "remove_playlist" which has user name for which playlist's need to remove from playlist.json file.
 Sample changes.json file - https://github.com/chandrareddyp/assignment/blob/master/properties/changes.json